AmirHkrg/AutoMessage/README.md

   If you see :

-   ** the message In { remaining time } seconds web.whatsapp.com will open and after 10 seconds message will be delivered **
+   ** the message In { remaining time } seconds web.shad.ir will open and after 10 seconds message will be delivered **

   it means that your message will be sent at the specified time.